Variants

 - Controls seem unresponsive at times

-- Replay value is questionable
+- The replay value is questionable

-- Lack of on-screen prompts option hurts
+- The lack of an on-screen prompts option hurts

 Final Score: 5 / 10 – Average

-A fun, if frustrating romp through one of the more colorful full motion video games released back in the day.
+A fun, if frustrating romp through one of the more colorful full-motion video games released back in the day.
 Bring a paper and pencil for the passwords, you’ll need them.